 Hence, the first round of Mamas and Papas strollers brought to these shores was met with the sound of one hand clapping.
 They were too heavy, too expensive, had dinky storage baskets, lacked cup holders and were cumbersome to fold.
 They might be a hit in London, but in Houston, they bombed.

-To their credit, Mamas and Papas regrouped and released the Armadillo (and later the Armadillo Flip XT).
-Despite being clearly derivative of other animal-named strollers, at least this stroller hits all the right notes—relatively light in weight (although at 20 lbs., they are pushing it), easy to fold and spacious in storage.
+To their credit, Mamas and Papas regrouped and released the Armadillo (and later the Armadillo XT and City2).
+Despite being clearly derivative of other animal-named strollers, at least this stroller hits all the right notes—relatively light in weight, easy to fold and spacious in storage.
 Parent reviews of this family of strollers is positive.

 Feedback on Mamas and Papas other models have been mixed.
 While fans like the overall features of the strollers, critics point out little problems are always popping up—a cup holder that doesn’t stay in place, wheels that squeak or click after a month of usage.